matiaspl/LinkPi-ENCx/README.md

 ### Remote help
 There's a built in remote help/E.T call home feature, that establishes a tunnel connection to Link Pi server using NGROK.
 If you don't need it, delete the IP address from the ``$remote=`` line in /link/web/config.php and reboot.

+UPDATE May 2021: the remote management has been made publicly available. if you are a WeChat user you can acquire the bindng code at [[wx.linkpi.cn]] and pair your encoder with the provided web remote access system (open the "Advanced Settings" -> "Remote Access" page of the encoder, paste the correct binding code, turn on the remote access function, and save).
+The system is said to be in early stage of development and occasional downtime may occur.

 ## Fixes

 ### Secure system accounts with empty passwords